tobek/laminae/notes.md

 - The Kinesis*
 - The Knell*
 - The Knuckle
-- The Kylix (greek: "elegant cup or vase for drinking", latin calix, from whence Chalice)
+- The Kylix (broad greek cup, "elegant cup or vase for drinking", latin calix -> chalice)
 - The Lacuna* (unfilled space or interval, gap)
 - The Lambent (glowing/gleaming/flickering with soft radiance)
 - The Lapse